infinite-table/infinite-react/www/pages/blog/2022/09/01/infinite-table-monthly-update-august-2022.page.md

 <Note title="Coming soon">

-We started working on adding support for column menus and context menus.
-This will allow you to have fully customizable column menus to show/hide columns and to easily perform other operations on columns.
+We started working on column and context menus.
+We will first release fully customizable **column** menus to show/hide columns and to easily perform other operations on columns.
-As soon as this ships, we'll also have context menus so you will be able to define your own custom actions on rows/cells in the table.
+This will be followed by **context** menus where you will be able to define your own custom actions on rows/cells in the table.

 ---